 UPDATE: You can now pay your BBMP Property Tax online!
 Visit this post for instructions on how to do it.

-NOTE: For 2011-12, BBMP has added Solid Waste Management (SWM) Cess to Property Tax.
-To know the rates applicable to you, please refer to this FAQ or use this calculator.
+NOTE: From 2011-12 onwards, BBMP has added Solid Waste Management (SWM) Cess to Property Tax.
 This cess needs to be added to the total property tax calculated below (after deducting 5% rebate if paid before May 30).
 The rebate is not applicable to SWM cess.

 Calculation of Property Tax has always been a very complicated process for a lot of people, similar to filing one’s IT returns.
 The maze of numbers and formulas can leave one bewildered!